min2ha/ukwa-site/content/target/49058/index.en.md

   "subject": "Political Action and Communication"
 }

-# Protest: Stop Trump's Muslim Ban - Stop May Supporting It on Facebook

 A protest in London on February 4th in response to the actions by President Donald Trump.